-Arabica contains more lipids (60%) and nearly twice the sugar concentration than Robusta, these sugars are important precursors in the roasting process, helping to form several important aromatic compounds, as well as contributing to flavor overall taste.
+Arabica contains more lipids (60%) and nearly twice the sugar concentration than Robusta; these sugars are essential precursors in the roasting process, helping to form several critical aromatic compounds and contributing to flavor overall taste.
 This allows Arabica to produce a cup of coffee that is richer in flavor and complex in texture than Robusta.

 CGA and Caffeine